mitchconquer/capstone/docs/implementation_plans.md

   * Client: FeedActions.updateStoreFeedSource(storeUpdatedFeedSource) is invoked to create actionType "RECEIVE_FEED_SOURCES"
     * Store will update the _feeds with the new info or add the feed if it's not yet in the store
     * Store will __emitChange()

+  **Note:** Feed sources have image url in database; this should just be overwritten every time and default to a site icon default if none is present.

 ## Mark FeedItem as read per user